 Advanced Treatment: Additional treatment, including reverse osmosis and micro filtration, may be used to clean water even further, and can even treat wastewater to the point where it's safe to drink.
-In Operation NEXT, the Advanced Treatment process at Hyperion is planned to work a bit differently.
-This treatment process will replace Secondary Treatment with the following steps: Membrane Bioreactor; then the water will be treated with Reverse Osmosis, Ultra Violet Light and Advanced Oxidation.
-For further information go to www.ladwp.com/operationnext.
+Through Pure Water Los Angeles, the Advanced Treatment process at Hyperion is planned to work a bit differently.
+This treatment process will replace Secondary Treatment.

-- 5. Share with students The Times daily eNewspaper.
+5. Share with students The Times daily eNewspaper.
 Explain to students that they should look through their newspaper for pictures of places, industries, etc. that use water and could use recycled water.
-For examples, students may select a picture of greenbelts or golf courses from The Times; a picture of a factory; a picture showing an agricultural area or farm; a picture from the Food section depicting fruits or vegetables; a picture of a baseball or football field from the Sports section. - 6.
-After students have collected several such pictures (maybe over several days) direct them to select one picture to use for the remainder of the lesson.
+For examples, students may select a picture of greenbelts or golf courses from The Times; a picture of a factory; a picture showing an agricultural area or farm; a picture from the Food section depicting fruits or vegetables; a picture of a baseball or football field from Sports.

-- 7. Distribute worksheets.
+- 6. After students have collected several such pictures (maybe over several days) direct them to select one picture to use for the remainder of the lesson. - 7.
+Distribute worksheets.
 Have students print and paste their pictures at the top of their worksheets. - 8.
 Students can then complete their worksheets by writing a paragraph describing how the pictured item or place could use recycled water.
 Students should refer to the class discussion of the different stages of water treatment and discuss which stage of treated water could be used in the setting they have chosen.